 By the time the results of scientific research hit the mainstream media, some facts are often lost in translation.
-Everyday Einstein explains how to interpret scientific research results.
+Ask Science explains how to interpret scientific research results.

 Every once and a while, news will break about an amazing new scientific discovery with promise of making us all live longer, happier lives.
 Unfortunately those announcements are often just sensationalized versions of a much more conservative or specialized research study.